mastodon/documentation/content/en/methods/favourites.md

 : **Internal parameter.** Use HTTP `Link` header for pagination.

 limit
 : Integer.
 Maximum number of results to return.
-Defaults to 40.
+Defaults to 20 statuses.
+Max 40 statuses.

 #### Response
 ##### 200: OK